uvapl/uva-prog-physics/20 Week 2/10 Python Practice 2/10 Introduction.md

 * a short live coding session of the prime finder;
 * making the prime finder into a function;
-* testing the prime finder with a few test cases.
+* testing the prime finder with a few test cases;
+* a bit of math in the Python Shell;

 ## What to turn in